 9. Paid Advertising

 Apart from social media marketing, you can launch

 mobile install ads using Facebook.
 You could then proceed to Twitter and Instagram sponsored posts.
 If you have a bigger budget, you can find a good list of mobile app marketing resources here.

 10. Fix bugs and Iterate

-Constantly keep track of your reviews and feedbacks, and based on them, fix bugs and redesign to ease use.
-Simultaneously keep an eye out for the updates of your competitors, for you can gain insight to market trends and user preferences.
+Constantly keep track of your reviews and feedback, and based on them, fix bugs and redesign to ease use.
+Simultaneously keep an eye out for the updates of your competitors, for you can gain insight into market trends and user preferences.
 Lastly, constantly innovate to bring greater user experience and continuously engage your users.